-Bill Belichick Has Seen ‘Very Positive’ Results From Sony Michel In This Area
+NESN

 Despite that improvement, Michel is averaging just 3.3 yards per carry this season, down from 4.5 as a rookie and 4.7 during the 2018 playoffs.
 That average is tied for the second-worst among all qualified running backs.

 Turnover on the offensive line and the losses of tight ends Rob Gronkowski and Dwayne Allen and fullback James Develin haven’t helped matters, but Patriots running backs coach Ivan Fears said this week Michel must be more cognizant of avoiding negative plays.
-He’s lost yardage on 16 carries this season and been stopped for no gain on 22 others.
+He has lost yardage on 16 carries this season and been stopped for no gain on 22 others.

-Michel acknowledged a need for improvement in that area when speaking with reporters Thursday.
+Michel acknowledged a need for improvement in that area Thursday when speaking with reporters.

 “You never want to have negative plays on any play, especially running the ball,” Michel said.
 “That’s something we talk about.
 You just never want to give up any negative yardage. … At the end of the day, as a player, you should know when the play’s over with.
 Once you start running sideways, it gets to a point where you’ve just got to try to at least get back to the line of scrimmage and try to get positive yards.”